Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Quick answer: What is an Employer of Record (EOR) in Latin America?

-An Employer of Record (EOR) is a local, in-country employer that legally hires your Latin American team members on your behalf, while your company directs the day-to-day work.
-For US companies hiring engineers in LatAm, an EOR is often the fastest way to hire employees compliantly without setting up a local entity.
+An Employer of Record (EOR) is a local, in-country entity that legally employs your Latin American teammates on your behalf, while your company directs the day-to-day work.
+For US companies hiring engineers in LatAm, an EOR is often the fastest way to bring on talent compliantly without setting up a local entity.
 The EOR typically runs local payroll, tax withholding, statutory benefits, and employment contracts, and helps you stay aligned with local labor rules.
-An EOR is a good fit when you want to hire quickly, reduce compliance risk, and keep operations simple; it’s usually not the best fit if you need deep local infrastructure, a large headcount in one country, or you’re ready to operate your own entity.
-Howdy helps US companies build LatAm engineering teams with a compliance-first approach — so you can hire quickly without turning global employment into a legal project.
+An EOR is a good fit when you want to hire quickly, reduce compliance risk, and keep operations simple; it's usually not the best fit if you need deep local infrastructure, a large headcount in one country, or you're ready to operate your own entity.

 Decision checklist: How to choose an EOR for LatAm